Kambreezy/devops-cicd-project/terraform/Readme.md

+#Terraform Provisioning
-Terraform practices with AWS Cloud instances
+Terraform provisioning of Application with AWS Cloud instances